OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 This command takes an input file input.mp4, encodes the video as raw video, and uses the MTL St20p Muxer to send the data to IP address 239.0.0.1 on UDP port 1234 with payload type 112 and a frame buffer count of 4.

-## St20p Demuxer Plugin Documentation for FFmpeg Intel® Media Transport Library.
+## St20p Demuxer Plugin Documentation for FFmpeg Media Transport Library.

 The MTL St20p Demuxer plugin for FFmpeg is designed to handle the reception of ST 2110-20 video streams over a network.
 Below are the input parameters that can be configured for the MTL St20p Demuxer plugin.
 To use plugin prepend input parameters with `-f mtl_st20p`.